-Upon arrival in Hannover, the man was provided with free housing, medical care, and rehabilitation services.
-He also receives welfare benefits and, due to the disability status, is not required to work or learn German.
+Upon arrival in Hannover, the man received support for housing, medical services, and rehabilitation.
+He also receives welfare benefits and, due to his disability status, he is not legally mandated to work or learn the German language.

-While he plans to stay in Germany until the war ends, his goal is to return to Kherson and reunite with his friends once it is safe.
+While he plans to stay in Germany until the war ends, his ultimate goal is to return to Kherson and reunite with his friends once it is safe.